 The Court found substantial evidence supporting the ALJ’s reasoning and analysis of the plaintiff’s daily activities.
 The Court also indicated ALJ did not discount Dr. Quillen’s report solely because of the plaintiff’s daily living activities.
 It evaluated the plaintiff’s disability based on medical reports of his physical conditions and that of the state psychological consultants.

-The plaintiff submitted medical records indicating the plaintiff had mild bilateral carpal tunnel syndrome once the ALJ made his decision denying benefits to the plaintiff.
+The plaintiff submitted medical records indicating the plaintiff had mild bilateral carpal tunnel syndrome once the ALJ made his decision to deny benefits to the plaintiff.
 The Appeals Council determined the evidence did not relate to the period of disability the plaintiff alleged.
 The medical records were from August 2018, while the plaintiff’s case was decided through June 4, 2018.
 The U.S. District Court concurred with the Appeals Council decision that the evidence did not relate to the period on or before the ALJ’s decision.
 The court affirmed the decision to deny the plaintiff’s application for social security benefits.

 If you have been denied Social Security Disability or SSI benefit claim, it is important to request an appeal as soon as possible.
 Applicants have 60 days after receiving notice to request an appeal.
 You can request an appeal online, in a hearing before an administrative law judge, or in a review by the Appeals Council.
 If you have questions about your Social Security disability benefits, contact the attorneys at Whitcomb Selinsky PC at (303) 534-1958.